 From my discussions with local residents, a particular hot spot for illegal noise is the A32 in the Meon Valley.
 I know how disrupting they find their rude awakenings in the early mornings.
 But they are not alone.

-If you choose me as your Police and Crime Commissioner, I will make motorbike noise one of top priorities for rural areas.
+If you choose me as your Police and Crime Commissioner, I will make motorbike noise one of my top priorities for rural areas.

 Acoustic cameras that check noise levels are now available.
 The Department of Transport states that “The acoustic camera trial is complete and preliminary indications are that the device can identify individual vehicles in certain circumstances and assign noise levels to them, but further development is needed to improve accuracy.”